drupalprojects/commerce_pos/modules/print/README.md

-The receipt submodule provides receipt printing.
-You may configure custom receipt header/footer at `admin/commerce/config/pos/receipt`.
+The print submodule provides printing library which is further used by other submodules.

 This module depends on the `jQuery.print` plugin which should reside in your site's `/libraries` directory.

 We can install `jQuery.print` using composer or by downloading manually.